-The portfolio analysis is based on the cut-off January 2021.
-Of the Eika residential loan portfolio, 55,022 dwellings, 42,069 small residential buildings and 12,953 apartments, have been analysed.
-From the loan portfolio, holiday homes, building registered in the portfolio as second mortgages (no; tilleggssikkerhet) and shared debt in cooperative housing have been excluded from the analysis.
-These dwellings are excluded due to miscellaneous reasons; as no energy requirements in the building code (holiday homes), missing living area data (cooperative housing) and to avoid double counting as same assets may be included in other portfolios (second mortgages).
-Figure 9 shows how the remaining assets in the portfolio is distributed by age, indicated by building code, taken into consideration the time lag from time of implementation of a code to most finished buildings adhere to the new code.
+The analysis is based on the portfolio as of December 31st 2022.
+The Private Market (PM) portfolio include individual dwellings, while the Business Market (BM) portfolio include apartment buildings and loans to cooperative housing.
+Of the Eika PM residential loan portfolio, 38,485 small residential buildings and 11,584 apartments, have been analysed.
+The last 973 objects could not be classified in a building category that would allow calculating energy performance of these objects.
+From the BM portfolio, 349 apartment buildings have been analysed representing 1.4 mill. square meter.
+From the loan portfolio, holiday homes and buildings registered in the portfolio as second mortgages (no; tilleggssikkerhet) have been excluded from the analysis.
+These dwellings are excluded due to miscellaneous reasons; as there are no energy requirements in the building code (holiday homes), and to avoid double counting as same assets may be included in other portfolios (second mortgages).
+Figure 9 shows how the remaining assets in the PM portfolio are distributed by age, indicated by building code, and taking into consideration the time lag from time of implementation of a code to most finished buildings adhering to the new code.
 For objects without building year information, the building is conservatively assumed to fall into the "older" category.
 For dwellings without living area information, the category average in the national statistics is assumed.

-Figure 9 Eika residential Ioan portfolio, January 2021 (Source: Eika Boligkreditt, Multiconsult)
+Figure 9 Eika PM residential loan portfolio as of December 31st 2022 (Source: Eika Boligkreditt, Multiconsult)